-Interpersonal Violence is a term often used to describe sexual assault, intimate partner violence, and stalking.
+Interpersonal Violence is a term used to describe sexual assault, intimate partner violence, and stalking.
 These forms of interpersonal violence are the most common forms of violence that college students experience.
-Interpersonal Violence can be perpetrated by a partner, acquaintance, ex-partner, or a stranger.
-In most cases of interpersonal violence, the perpetrator is known to the victim or survivor.
+Interpersonal violence can occur in different types of relationship and is often committed by a dating partner, friend, acquaintance, roommate, or ex-partner.
+In most cases of interpersonal violence, the person engaging in violent behavior is known to the victim or survivor.

 Here at UNC Charlotte we want each student to be safe and help keep their fellow 49ers safe.
 If you would like more information about how to get help or resources on and off-campus, check out the information on this website.